mtrupkin/AP_ItemViewerService/documentation/Technologies-Overview.md

 The providers diagnostic checks the status of the word list handler, the black box, the item viewer service API, the Amazon S3 content bucket, and the content packages.
 It performs an HTTP get request to get the status of the word list handler, black box, and item viewer service API.
 It uses the Amazon AWS Java SDK to connect to Amazon S3 and get a list of content packages.
+The diagnostic API can be accessed at /statusLocal?level=<1-5>.
+Replace the brackets and number with a status level between 1 and 5 inclusive.

+If the Item Viewer is running an an AWS ERS cluster it can be configured to display the diagnostic status of each instance of the Item Viewer in the cluster.

 #### Item Request Translation
 When the item viewer service receives a request for an item the request is translated into a JSON token that the Iris will accept.